christinesangphet/deep-learning-project/data preprocessing and EDA/README.md

 #### Descriptions

 - **music_data_preprocessing.ipynb**: Preprocesses the dataset by cleaning and tokenizing lyrics, applying label encoding, creating n-gram embeddings, visualizing topic distributions, and preparing data for model training using PyTorch.

+- **EDA.ipynb**: Peforms exploratory data analysis using feature engineerings, clustering and visualization to identify patterns in musical attributes and group songs into distinct clusters.